sbt/sbt-ci-release/readme.md

 ![CI](https://github.com/sbt/sbt-ci-release/workflows/CI/badge.svg)

-This is an sbt plugin to help automate releases to Sonatype and Maven Central from CI environments such as GitHub Actions.
+sbt-ci-release is an sbt plugin to help automate releases to Sonatype and the Central Repository (aka Maven Central) from CI environments such as GitHub Actions.

 - git tag pushes are published as regular releases to Maven Central
 - merge into main commits are published as -SNAPSHOT with a unique version